Amazon Music & HNHH Present "Heavy Rotation"

 HotNewHipHop has teamed up with Amazon Music to launch a new four-part video series dubbed "Heavy Rotation," inspired by Amazon Music's new hip-hop heavy playlist, Rap Rotation.

-As part of the series we linked up with four artists, including Mustard, to find out what five tracks are in their Heavy Rotation.
+As part of the series we linked up with four artists, including A Boogie, to find out what five tracks are in their Heavy Rotation.

-As seen in the video embedded above, Mustard's Heavy Rotation includes 100 Bands, Keisha Had A Baby, Pure Water, The London, and Go Loko.
+As seen in the video embedded above, A Boogie's Heavy Rotation includes a handful of his own hits:

 Updated each week, Amazon Music's Rap Rotation features the best in what’s moving in hip-hop, from the biggest new releases to the latest hits from rising talent including Cardi B, YG, J Cole and more.